MrMaxing/Tranfer-Money/README.md

 <img src="https://raw.githubusercontent.com/MrMaxing/Data-Of-Readme/main/Tranfer%20Money/ui.png" width="300">
 </p>

-Then you walk, the ui will come up.
-When you see the ui, you will see that the first box is the name of the player who wants to transfer money.
-The next field is the amount to be filled in, the player name and the maximum available amount must be entered correctly. to be able to transfer money.
+Then when you walk, the UI will come up.
+When you see the ui, you will see that the first field is the name of the player who wants to transfer money.
+Next is the amount that must be selected.
+There will be approximately this.

 If you don't understand, [watch this clip.](https://youtu.be/URjFtra0yB4)